Noetherian approximation of algebraic spaces and stacks

-If in addition the $X_\lambda$'s and $X$ are $S$-group schemes such that $X_\mu\inj X_\lambda$ is a subgroup for every $\mu\geq\lambda$, then the same conclusion holds for the properties: \begin{enumerate} \item abelian fibers, \item quasi-finite with linearly reductive fibers. \end{enumerate} \end{proposition} \begin{proof} As the properties are local in the fppf topology and $S$ is quasi-compact, we can assume that $S$ is an affine scheme.
-Note that $X\inj X_\lambda$ are closed immersions for every $\lambda$ so that $X\to S$ is of finite type.
+If, in addition, the $X_\lambda$'s and $X$ are $S$-group spaces such that $X_\mu\inj X_\lambda$ is a subgroup for every $\mu\geq\lambda$, then the same conclusion holds for the properties: \begin{enumerate} \item abelian fibers, \item quasi-finite with linearly reductive fibers. \end{enumerate} \end{proposition} \begin{proof} As the properties are local in the fppf topology and $S$ is quasi-compact, we can assume that $S$ is an affine scheme.
+Note that $X\inj X_\lambda$ is a closed immersion for every $\lambda$, so $X\to S$ is of finite type.
 It follows from Lemma~\pref{L:fiberwise-conds} that properties \ref{TI:cl:first-fiber}--\ref{TI:cl:last-fiber} can be checked on fibers.
-Let $P$ be one of these five properties or one of the properties \ref{TI:cl:first-fiber-2}--\ref{TI:cl:last-fiber-2} for group schemes.
-We let $U_\lambda\subseteq S$ be the set of points $s\in S$ such that $(X_\lambda)_s\to \Spec(k(s))$ has property~$P$.
-Then $U_\lambda\subseteq S$ is constructible by Propositions~\pref{P:constructible-conds} and~\pref{P:constructible-conds-2}.
+Let $P$ be one of these five properties or one of the properties \ref{TI:cl:first-fiber-2}--\ref{TI:cl:last-fiber-2} for group spaces.
+We let $U_\lambda\subseteq |S|$ be the set of points $s\in |S|$ such that $(X_\lambda)_s\to \Spec \kappa(s)$ has property~$P$.
+Then $U_\lambda\subseteq |S|$ is constructible by Propositions~\pref{P:constructible-conds} and~\pref{P:constructible-conds-2}.

 As a closed immersion has property~$P$, it follows that $U_\lambda\subseteq U_\mu$ if $\lambda\leq\mu$.
-If $s\in S$ is any point, then as $X_s\to \Spec(k(s))$ is of finite type, we have that $X_s=(X_\lambda)_s$ for sufficiently large $\lambda$.
-It thus follows that $S=\bigcup U_\lambda$.
-As the constructible topology is quasi-compact, it follows that $U_\lambda=S$ for sufficiently large $\lambda$.
+If $s\in |S|$ is any point, then as $X_s\to \Spec \kappa(s)$ is of finite type, we have that $X_s=(X_\lambda)_s$ for sufficiently large $\lambda$.
+It thus follows that $|S|=\bigcup U_\lambda$.
+As the constructible topology is quasi-compact, it follows that $U_\lambda=|S|$ for sufficiently large $\lambda$.
 This completes the demonstration of properties \ref{TI:cl:first-fiber}--\ref{TI:cl:last-fiber} and \ref{TI:cl:first-fiber-2}--\ref{TI:cl:last-fiber-2}.